The

 horns: they represent the same power that the heads

-and horns of leopard beast of Revelation 13 represent.
+and horns of the sea beast of Revelation 13 represent.

 Another